michaelouma/Clinic-Time-Reminder/README.md

 - Updates the appointment status (`Pending` → `Reminded`) to track notifications.
 - Resets `Reminded` status back to `Pending` for future appointments.
 - Saves the updated appointment data back to the Excel file.
+- The app also allows new patient registeration and updating the patient details to excel.

 ---